As long as people keep creating new products, they will keep creating ads. Here are 30 advertising design tips that will turn heads. Guaranteed.

 Note that there’s no copy that says “Sauce so hot that you’ll sweat” or anything too expository.
 The ‘getting it’ part of the ad is left up to the consumers.
 Try to think of your advertisement like a good joke, if it’s clever and strongly put together, you shouldn’t have to explain it.

 Don’t let its name fool you, negative space is a huge positive to the design process.
-For those not familiar, negative space is the space around an image, the area and shapes ‘in between’ your focal point.
-This tool is used a lot in logo design and poster design and there is always welcomed room for it to be used in advertising.
+For those not familiar, negative space is the space around an image, the area, and shapes ‘in between’ your focal point.
+This tool is used a lot when creating a logo and making a poster and there is always welcomed room for it to be used in advertising.

 Negative space looks tricky to master, and that’s because to beginners it totally is.
 But, you can create your own clever negative space designs by brainstorming objects and concepts related to your brand or message.
 Think of these objects and concepts as shapes, which shapes can fit together?
 When you’ve done the hard part (figuring out your design), execute it with high contrast colours, just as IBM have done in this example for an extra sharp and crisp effect.